ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 /v2/indicators/hosts/baddomain.com
 ```

-Example of an Indicator Service query for a speific Host to the Communities to which a user has access:
+Example of an Indicator Service query for a specific Host to the Communities to which a user has access:

 ```
 /v2/indicators/hosts/baddomain.com?owner=Common%20Community